Ask Divorce Lawyers in Fairfax, Va. when they’re usually the busiest. Most will give you the same answer: January.

 It’s All About That Bonus.
 Some people wait until January to start a divorce based on the belief that this will clarify that they should receive 50% of their spouse’s year-end or holiday bonus.
 In Virginia, this belief is semi rooted in fact.
 Property received during a marriage by either spouse, but before the spouses separate, is presumed to be marital, but there are reasons it might not be.
 Also, most marital property is divided 50/50, but this is not an absolute.

-If you’re considering a divorce, as we begin 2017, and you want guidance about Virginia family law and your process options, such as collaborative divorce, uncontested divorce, or mediation, please contact our experienced divorce attorneys and schedule a consultation.
+If you’re considering a divorce and you want guidance about Virginia family law and your process options, such as collaborative divorce, uncontested divorce, or mediation, please contact our experienced divorce attorneys and schedule a consultation.
 We would be happy to talk with you..